damianhakert/damianhakert.github.io/source/_posts/2016-01-22-gitlab-8-4-released.markdown

 ![Filter commits in GitLab 8.4](/images/8_4/commit_filter.gif)

+Find the commit filter on the commits page of any of your projects.

 ## Emoji Picker Improvements

 Finally use all the emoji!

 ![Search and find your favorite emoji quickly in GitLab 8.4](/images/8_4/emoji_picker.gif)

+The new emoji picker also stores your favorite emoji and is available in any issue and merge request.

 ## Design Updates